karmaSearch/iOS-browser/README.md

 This branch (main)
 -----------

-This branch works with [Xcode 13.0](https://developer.apple.com/services-account/download?path=/Developer_Tools/Xcode_13/Xcode_13.xip), Swift 5.5 and supports iOS 13 and above.
+This branch works only with [Xcode 13.4.1](https://developer.apple.com/download/all/?q=xcode), Swift 5.5.2 and supports iOS 13 and above.

-*Please note:* due to dependency issues, development of Firefox-iOS is currently only supported on Intel based Macs, and not Apple Silicon based Macs.
+*Please note:* Both Intel and M1 macs are supported 🎉 and we use swift package manager.

 Please make sure you aim your pull requests in the right direction.